CosmWasm/cosmwasm/MIGRATING.md

   - You can also replace `to_vec(...)` with `to_binary(...)`
 - No `.context(...)` is required after `from_slice` and `to_vec`, they return proper `cosmwasm_std::Error` variants on errors.
+- If you need to access `env.contract.balance`, you must now use the querier.
+  The following code block should work: **TODO**

 At this point `cargo wasm` should pass.